This is an old revision of the document!

 Parallel, split- and three-phase VE.Bus systems

-To connect multiple VE.Bus products, configured as a parallel, split-phase or three phase VE.Bus system, connect either the first or the last VE.Bus product in the chain to the VE.Bus sockets on the back of the CCGX.
-Both sockets are identical, use either one.
+To connect multiple VE.Bus products, configured as a parallel, split-phase or three phase VE.Bus system, connect either the first or the last VE.Bus product in the chain to either one of the VE.Bus sockets on the back of the CCGX.
 Use a standard RJ45 UTP cable, see our pricelist.

 VE.Bus systems with Lithium batteries and a VE.Bus BMS